-At Hampton School, every form begins the year with a discussion on expectations of behaviour and cyber safety regarding Bring Your Own Device (BYOD) and School supplied iPads and laptops.
+At Hampton School, every form begins the year with a discussion on expectations of behaviour, safeguarding and cyber safety regarding Bring Your Own Device (BYOD) and School supplied laptops.

-ESafety is covered in PSHE lessons in each year group in a structured and age-appropriate way, following a spiral curriculum.
+ESafety is covered mainly through the Digital Wellbeing Strand in PSHE lessons in each year group in a structured and age-appropriate way, following a spiral curriculum.
 Every year the precise nature of these lessons may change, as we continuously update our provision, but consistent themes and messages are reinforced.
-This includes emphasising pupils are not in control of anything they post online and they need to make responsible choices in their online behaviour.
+This includes emphasising pupils are not in control of anything they post online once it has been posted and they need to make responsible choices in their online behaviour.
 Moreover, there are many dangers and ways they can be taken advantage of online, if they are not careful.

-Each year the School ensures that it is able to respond appropriately to any newly identified area of concern within ESafety (e.g. online influencers), and has the capacity to do so within our PSHE (Life Skills) curriculum.
+Each year the School ensures that it is able to respond appropriately to any newly identified area of concern within ESafety (e.g. online influencers, Deepfake technology), and has the capacity to do so within our PSHE (Life Skills) curriculum through our Living in the Wider World strand and topical discussion sessions.